miguelbper/flash-select/README.md

 These speedups enable feature selection for datasets with thousands of features.
 The package is tiny, thoroughly tested, and has few dependencies.

-flash-selects works for regression problems on tabular datasets.
+flash-select works for regression problems on tabular datasets.

 ## Installation
 ```bash